snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Block**:
-A Fungus Block is a sequence of Commands that have been created inside a Fungus Flowchart.
+A %Fungus Block is a sequence of Commands that have been created inside a %Fungus Flowchart.

 <!-- ******************************* -->
 **Block connection**: